home > html editors > adobe dreamweaver

 b.
 Click into the Code View for your website.

 c.
-Paste the form HTML into the code (Edit > Paste, or CTRL+V, or Right Click and Select Paste).
-If you do not have your form code created and copied, please read this tutorial to learn how to do so.
+Insert the form HTML into the web site code (Edit > Paste, or CTRL+V, or Right Click and Select Paste).

 d.
 Click back to the Design View and make sure the form looks correct.